lewis785/CHAINJava/README.md

 Gradle pane.
 If there are errors in the project it will be because SPSM has not been installed yet.

 To fix this, run the `getSPSM` task by clicking `Tasks` -> `build` -> `getSPSM` in the Gradle pane.

+## Troubleshooting

+*  [Maven](https://maven.apache.org/install.html) must be installed for the project to build.
+If you're a Mac user with [Homebrew](https://brew.sh) installed, you can use the `brew install maven` command.
+*  The project will not run on Java version 9; please ensure you have installed Java **version 8**.
+To check this, try `java -version`.